opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

 Optimizing the Memory Usage
 ---------------------------
-When working with raster images, predominantly being animation levels scanned with Toonz, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.
+When working with raster images, predominantly being animation levels scanned with OpenToonz, an extensive usage of computer memory may be required during the cleanup, painting and rendering processes.

 After a certain amount of time the computer performance may worsen, as the memory gets fragmented because of the several writing and reading accesses.
 To prevent this behavior, the Minimize Raster Image Fragmentation option can be activated in the Files > Preferences > General dialog.
 When activated, a section of computer memory is reserved and used only for operation concerning raster images.

-If you are working mainly with vector images, that have been drawn inside Toonz, this option should be deactivated, as the reserved memory section would be unused by the computer.
+If you are working mainly with vector images, that have been drawn inside OpenToonz, this option should be deactivated, as the reserved memory section would be unused by the computer.

-.. note:: The value set for this option is valid only after Toonz is restarted.
+.. note:: The value set for this option is valid only after OpenToonz is restarted.